google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 Next is power.
 Regardless of whether you speak quietly or loudly in day-to-day conversation, being able to project your voice while presenting is a clear sign of confidence.
 It is impossible to ‘whisper’ and still be heard.

-Pausing allows you time to think and also be effectively used to create anticipation.
-Sometimes, silence can get people’s attention more than speaking.
+Pausing allows you time to think, and it can be effectively used to create anticipation.
+Sometimes silence can get people’s attention more than speaking.
 It also allows sufficient time for an audience to fully absorb your message.

 Which of these is something you think your presentation skills should improve on?
 Or what do you feel like you do well?
-[Solicit student contributions, and respond to each.]
 -->

 ---